14-Day Yoga & Meditation Pilgrimage Journey to Nepal - Only 3 Spots left!

 All teachings and lectures will be guided in English.

 Insurance is your own responsibility.
-We strongly recommend a travel insurance, health- and accident insurance with sufficient coverage.
+We strongly recommend a travel insurance (incl. coverage of cancellation costs and travel incidents), health- and accident insurance with sufficient coverage.

 The company/the teacher shall not be held liable for any damage to, or loss of, property or injury to persons.
 The participant waives any claim against the company/the teacher for any such loss, damage, injury, or death.